Fed's Dudley warns against explicit global policy coordination

-NEW YORK (Reuters) - While explicit policy coordination among the world’s central banks is unfeasible, a more effective system should be developed to ensure they have access to foreign currency reserves in times of stress, a top U.S. Federal Reserve official said on Thursday.
+NEW YORK, March 27 (Reuters) - While explicit policy coordination among the world’s central banks is unfeasible, a more effective system should be developed to ensure they have access to foreign currency reserves in times of stress, a top U.S. Federal Reserve official said on Thursday.

-“Monetary policy meant to suit everybody is likely in the end to suit nobody,” William Dudley, the influential head of the New York Fed, said in a speech that pushed back against criticism that aggressive U.S. policy accommodation has recklessly hurt emerging-market economies.
+“Monetary policy meant to suit everybody is likely in the end to suit nobody,” William Dudley, the influential head of the New York Fed, said in a speech that pushed back against criticism that aggressive U.S. policy accommodation has hurt emerging-market economies over the last year.

 Last spring, when Fed officials started discussing the prospect of reducing their bond-buying stimulus, the currencies and stocks of many emerging markets sold off sharply.
 The selloff returned in countries like Turkey and Argentina earlier this year once the Fed began trimming the purchases.